Early Start

 Once you’re in college, it’s up to you to manage your time efficiently.
 As a full-time student, you’ll only spend 12-18 hours a week in class.
 It will be your responsibility to make sure you are spending your time outside of class in a way that supports your physical and emotional health as well as your academic success.

-Transitioning from high school to college can present challenges, but IUPUC has resources to support you.
+Transitioning from high school to college can present challenges, but IU Columbus has resources to support you.
 Learn what to expect from college, what you can do to stay mentally, emotionally, and physically healthy, and who you can ask for help.

 Do you know how you’re paying for college?
 Our financial expert can teach you how to sort out of the details of scholarships, grants, loans, and budgeting to pay out of pocket (or afford living on your own for the first time).
 Learning to be proactive about your financial well-being can help you prevent financial stress in the future.